This is to share the GPS location of University of Bahrain on Google maps:

 Event Venue & UOB campus Map:

-The Symposium will be held from 21-23 November 2021 as Virtual Symposium at the University of Bahrain, Bahrain (E-Learning Center).
+The Symposium will be held from 03-05 December 2023 as at the (E-Learning Center) - University of Bahrain, Bahrain.

 More information about the hosting location, can also be found at:

 Zain E-Learning Center